SEO Corporate Reputation Management

 Unfortunately, diagnosing why marketing programs are underperforming is not always straightforward for businesses.
 If the decreasing trend spans all of your marketing platforms, you might not attribute it to unfavorable search results.
 But you’d be mistaken.

-Future clients are likely to Google your business regardless of where they first meet your brand – social media, billboards, TV commercials, publications.
+Furthermore, future clients are likely to Google your business regardless of where they first meet your brand – social media, billboards, TV commercials, publications.
 They may use your brand name to reach your website or to read online reviews.
 The point is that they’ll look at what’s on page one, and your digital marketing budget will vanish.

 Loss of business value

-According to a new Forrester Consulting report, 48 percent of CEOs feel that lowering negative search results will improve brand equity.
+Furthermore, according to a new Forrester Consulting report, 48 percent of CEOs feel that lowering negative search results will improve brand equity.
 According to the same survey, 54 percent of CEOs believe that lowering negative search results will boost revenue growth.

 Unable to recruit great talent